 Search Engines want clear paths throughout the site to all content therein.
-A high priority item should be an automated XML sitemap that updates whenever new content is added, be it pages or blog posts.
+A high-priority item should be an automated XML sitemap that updates whenever new content is added, be it pages or blog posts.
 The location of that sitemap must be specified in the robots.txt file.
 Both of these files are frequently overlooked by website designers, who don’t always appreciate their significance.
 Those files, plus an HTML sitemap are also a recommended component of all website SEO packages.

-Search engines, even more so than visitors, are reliant on the descriptive elements such as page names, titles and headings.
+Search engines, even more so than visitors, are reliant on descriptive elements such as page names, titles and headings.
 As they index a site, they calculate its relevancy to specific search phrases based on the content and its descriptive indicators!
 Getting that right is the difference between prominence and obscurity…

 Eight Redesign Fundamentals

 The smart way to approach the process is to get an expert overview, by way of a website SEO audit report.
-That will give you a benchmark of the current site’s performance, an outline of the negative aspects, and recommendations of remedial actions.
+That will give you a benchmark of the current site’s performance, an outline of the negative aspects, and recommendations for remedial actions.
 Use that to help guide your website designer in the right direction.

 - The most common failure, and arguably the biggest single risk, is not providing a site-wide 301 Redirect pathway from all old page names to all new page names.
 That immediately sets you on the path to having your entire old site de-indexed, vapourises your rankings, and resets your website back to zero at Google HQ.
 Your 404 Page Not Found error rate will skyrocket… very bad form indeed, old chap!
 Build a URL LIST in a spreadsheet, to ensure you know which old pages go where.
-Get that translated to into a 301 Redirect list for your .htaccess file…
+Get that translated into 301 Redirections for your .htaccess file…

-- The second is not identifying which pages are currently contributing most visitor traffic.
+- The second is not identifying which pages are currently contributing the most visitor traffic.
 Your website traffic logs will show you which pages generate the most activity AND what search phrases are currently pulling in the most visitors to your website.
 Review, ponder, preserve and preferably enhance those in the redesign… Then, ensure you have pages that fill the void where you are not getting any qualified traffic.

 - Fourthly; choosing to not use every available mechanism by which the website’s content can be accurately described and categorised.
-That includes search-engine-friendly (verbose) page and image file names, accurate descriptive titles, headings, image alt tags and site maps etc. This is very basic stuff, but most websites I review are devoid of even SEO 101 For Dummies tactics.
+That includes search-engine-friendly (verbose) page and image file names, accurate descriptive titles, headings, image alt tags, site maps etc. This is very basic stuff, but most websites I review are devoid of even SEO 101 For Dummies tactics.

 - Fifth; understand and ensure you avoid anything that can be considered in breach of Google’s Webmaster Guidelines…

-- Sixth; get over your aversion to Social Media and ensure it is used correctly, and to best effect…
+- Sixth; get over your aversion to Social Media and ensure it is used correctly, and to the best effect…

 - Seventh; while you are at it, embrace the concept of mobile access.
 Give very serious consideration to a mobile responsive design that renders correctly on all screen sizes from desktop PCs down to tablets and smartphones!

 - Last but not least – do prepare original, thoughtful, helpful, constructive and informative page content with good illustrative images as and where appropriate.
-Rebuilding the website will serve little or no purpose if it’s content is not clearly better than that which went before!
+Rebuilding the website will serve little or no purpose if its content is not clearly better than that which went before!

 How To Redesign a Website – The Bottom Line

-If you address as many of the above content quality, structural and functional aspects as you can, you will significantly increase your chances of a successful outcome.
+If you address as many of the above web content quality, structural and functional aspects as you can, you will significantly increase your chances of a successful outcome.
 Think it through, get some expert assistance and advice, and plan it all carefully.

 Why not get a professional website redesign quote?

 I’ve previously written a series of articles on the topic of website design that explain more of the do’s and don’t, and alert you to the serious pitfalls along the way.
-For further in-depth reading, links are as follows;
+For further in-depth reading, the links are as follows;